Student Organizations 2013-2014

 Global Business Brigades (GBB) fundraises and promotes awareness on campus in order to bring financial planning and loans to impoverished communities in Panama twice a year.
 GBB offers the perfect combination of real world business experience and volunteer nonprofit work.
 For more information please e-mail us.

 The Boston University Guerrilla Marketing Society offers to all BU students a unique opportunity to work hands on with small businesses in the Greater Boston Area.
 Users of guerrilla marketing are able to produce profitable results utilizing a minimal budget.
 Our philosophy is centered around implementing new and innovative economic strategies and tactics of modern day marketing to achieve these results. e-mail

-The Israel Business Club at Boston University is a student led club, which develops and fosters the future economic relationship between American business minds and the Israeli economy.
+The Tamid Israel Investment Group at Boston University is a student led club, which develops and fosters the future economic relationship between American business minds and the Israeli economy.
 Through a comprehensive development program, members will lead the next generation of American businesspeople and create a sustainable and substantive connection with Israel.
-Today, IBC’s focus is solely focused on education.
+Today, the group’s focus is solely focused on education.
 However, we aspire to be threefold: education, fund management, internship.
 IBC affords students an unprecedented opportunity for hands on, daily interaction with Israel’s economic landscape.
 For more information please e-mail.

 LOCK Honorary Service Society